Topological aspects of the NS5-brane: Introduction

 The NS5-brane in type IIA string theory is a magnetic brane \cite{CHS} which enjoys many interesting physical and mathematical properties (see e.g. \cite{D}).
 This brane is charged under the dual $*H_3=H_7$ of the B-field $H_3$ and hence admits as a source the right hand side of the equation of motion of the B-field.
 The field $H_7$, unlike $H_3$, is hence not closed.
 This brane is obtained from the dimensional reduction of the M5-brane from eleven to ten dimensions, and hence shares many of the properties of the M5-brane.
 For example, the worldvolume theory carries a 2-form potential as part of the chiral $(0,2)$ supermultiplet.
 Associated with the M5-brane are several new geometric and topological structures that the author has been investigating \cite{tcu} \cite{tcu2} \cite{tcu3} \cite{Wu}.
 This note is in some sense a continuation of that work but for the closely related setting of the NS5-brane.

 \paragraph{The action.}

-An action for the NS5-brane is given in \cite{BNS}.
-Another one, which is free of gravitational anomalies, for the coupled system of IIA $D=10$ dynamical supergravity interacting with an NS5Ðbrane is constructed in \cite{CL}.
+An action for the NS5-brane is given in Ref. \cite{BNS}.
+Another one, which is free of gravitational anomalies, for the coupled system of IIA $D=10$ dynamical supergravity interacting with an NS5-brane is constructed in \cite{CL}.
 We will be mostly interested in the topological terms in the action, as described in \cite{Wi2} \cite{W-Duality}.
+The main term is $\int_{M^6} H_3 \wedge C_3$, where $C_3$ is the Ramond-Ramond 3-form potential, reduced from the M-theory C-field.
+We will be interested in lifting this action to seven and eight dimensions.

 \paragraph{The partition function.} The partition function of the NS5-brane is used in \cite{Wi2} \cite{W-Duality} essentially as a tool to study the partition function of the M5-brane.
 This is studied further in \cite{D} \cite{DVV} in the special case when the worldvolume is a Calabi-Yau threefold.
 Instanton effects from Euclidean NS5-branes in type IIA string theory lead to quantum corrections to the hypermultiplet moduli space in Calabi-Yau compactifications of type IIA string theories and are governed by the wave function of the topological B-model \cite{APP1} \cite{APP2}.
-We will instead concentrate on the topological aspects of the partition function on general manifolds with some structure.
+We will instead concentrate on the topological conditions and constraints associated with the partition function on general manifolds with some structure.